A Plea to Consider believing on Jesus

 Agrippa – Partial rejection is rejection….
 He “almost was persuaded to be a Christian?”(Acts 26:28) How sad is that?…

 The Ethiopian Eunuch (Acts 8) – Very influential and wealthy, sitting in his chariot, reading the prophecy of Isaiah 53, not having knowledge or understanding of what it meant.
-But as soon as Phillip told him that it was Jesus spoken of, he believed.
+Phillip got up and that chariot and told him that where He was reading was speaking of Jesus, the Messiah.
+He believed.

 The Jailer in the story of Paul and Silas in prison: When the earthquake happened and the prison doors were shaken open, he was ready to kill himself.
 They told him not to harm himself, and he asked what he must do to be saved.